Amazon Placement Bids Modifiers : How to Leverage it in 2023

 Rest of the search results refer to all the other sponsored results on the search page that are not placed at the top of the search results, such as the middle, bottom, and other results beyond the first page.

-Here is how rest of search Sponsored Products ads results appear:
+Here is how the rest of the search Sponsored Products ads results appear:

 Sponsored Products Rest of Search